DevonWieczorek/DevTouch/README.md

 container will be added to your document which tracks the following for your object:
 - Origin X
 - Origin Y
+- Limit Top
+- Limit Bottom
+- Limit Left
+- Limit Right
+- Offset X (Position Offset Top)
+- Offset Y (Position Offset Left)
-- Location X (Location of your finger)
+- Touch Location X (Location of your finger)
-- Location Y (Location of your finger)
+- Touch Location Y (Location of your finger)
-- Touch X (Position Offset Top)
-- Touch Y (Position Offset Left)

 DevScript includes a  full Javascript file which is heavily documented.
 Paruse as your leisure, test it out for yourself, and PLEASE any feedback would be much appreciated!